-- The Magna Via Francigena, follows the Roman Via Aurelia and, passing through Castronovo di Sicilia, connects Palermo to Agrigento.
-Today, a 160 kilometers route connects the Arab Balarm to the Rock of Agrigentum, through ancient historic paths and ancestral landscapes.
-For those who do not feel comfortable taking the entire route, the path can be fragmented into 9 comfortable legs of about 20–25 kilometers each.
+- The Magna Via Francigena.
+This retraces the Roman Via Aurelia and, passing through Castronovo di Sicilia, connects Palermo to Agrigento.
+Today 160 Kilometres connect the Arab Balarm with the stronghold of Agrigentum, along ancient historic roads and through ancestral landscapes.
+For those who don’t feel like walking the entire track, the route is divided into 9 easy stages or 8 standard stages, each one 20–25 kilometres in length.

-- Via Francigena Fabaria, so called because it passes through a district of Vizzini, named Fabara.
-It goes from Gela towards Maniace and Bronte, where it intersects with the Palermo-Messina through the mountains;
+- The Via Francigena Fabaria.
+This is so called because it passes through a district of Vizzini, Fabara.
+It runs from Gela towards Maniace and Bronte, where it meets the Palermo-Messina per le Montagne route;

-- Via Selinuntina, a Roman road that from Marsala goes to Syracuse, currently taken from Marsala to Gela:
+- The Via Selinuntina, a Roman road which goes from Marsala to Siracusa and currently runs from Marsala to Gela;

 - The Via Francigena Mazarense, from Mazara to Palermo.
 This is known from a document mentioning the existence of the Via Francigena in a district of Marsala.
 There’s also the alternative route towards the Jato valley;